Mischling

 Mischling (/de/; lit. 'mix-ling'; Mischlinge) was a pejorative legal term which was used in Nazi Germany to denote persons of mixed "Aryan" and "non-Aryan", such as Jewish, ancestry as they were classified by the Nuremberg racial laws of 1935.
-In German, the word has the general denotation of 'hybrid', 'mongrel', or 'half-breed'.
+In German, the word has the general connotation of “hybrid”, “mongrel”, or “half-breed”.
 Outside its use in official Nazi terminology, the term Mischlingskinder ('mixed children') was later used to refer to war babies born to non-white soldiers and German mothers in the aftermath of World War II.

 Nazi definitions of Mischling

 The diagram shows the pseudoscientific racial division, according to the Nuremberg Laws, which was the basis of the racial policies of Nazi Germany.
 Only people with four German grandparents (four white circles – leftmost column) were considered to be Germans of “full-blood”.
 German nationals with three or four Jewish ancestors (at rightmost) were considered Jews.
 The center column shows the Mischling grade, either 1 or 2, depending on the number of one's Jewish ancestors.
 All Jewish grandparents were automatically defined as members of the Jewish religious community (regardless of whether they actually identified their religion as such.)

 Nazis relied on one's ancestors' religious backgrounds to determine whether someone was of "German or related blood" ("Aryan") or a "Jew" ("non-Aryan").
 Thus, the Nuremberg Laws in 1935 defined a "full Jew" (Istjude or Volljude in Nazi terminology) as a person – regardless of religious affiliation or self-identification – who had at least three grandparents who had been enrolled with a Jewish congregation or were married to a Jewish spouse.
 A person with two Jewish grandparents was also legally "Jewish" (so-called Geltungsjude, roughly speaking, in "Jew by legal validity" or "to be deemed/reckoned as a Jew") if that person met any of these racial conditions created by Nazis: